Affirming care for 2SLGBTQIA+ adults, youth, relationships and families.

 Frequently Asked Questions

 For many people, making the decision to see a therapist comes after some thought and deliberation.
+Please don’t hesitate to contact us.
+We’re happy to answer any of your questions.

 • What should I expect during my first appointment?